 There was at least a hundred already.

 “Rachel?
 Rachel!”
-She didn’t really hear Jake, as he poked his head out and his mood went straight from concern to alarm.
-The rats were climbing up her legs and she tried not to wretch as suddenly she was able to move, shoving them off of her with frantic hands.
+She didn’t really hear Jake, as he poked his head out, and his mood went straight from concern to alarm.
+The rats were climbing up her legs, and she tried not to retch as suddenly she was able to move, shoving them off of her with frantic hands.

 “No, nonononono, please, oh please, I can’t, not this, fuck, fuck, help, help me, nonononononononono…”

-Jake, finding the key on the ground and fighting the impulse to start shooting each of the rats individually, fought with the cell door to open it aqnd yanked it out, grabbing Rachel’s arm and pulling her out of the cell and away from the rats.
+Jake, finding the key on the ground and fighting the impulse to start shooting each of the rats individually, fought with the cell door to open it and yanked it open, grabbing Rachel’s arm and pulling her out of the cell and away from the rats.

 She was shaking like a leaf, and the rats followed, several clinging to her bloody legs.
 “Nonononono…”

 Jake didn’t hesitate, swinging her up into his arms and shoving the rats off of her legs, not even noticing how they swarmed around his legs then and attacked him as they’d attacked her.
 He just started moving, grimly heading towards to the exit as he tried to ignore the way Rachel hid her face in his shirt, still trembling.